Tango199/GettingStartedWithGit/gitCommands.md

 This will push all of your changes up to the server where others can access them.

-Those are the most basic commands that you need to do with github to make revision control work, but thats boring to just have one copy of data on the server, why not increase that.
+Those are the most basic commands that you need to do with Github to make revision control work, but thats boring to just have one copy of data on the server, why not increase that.
 From the start you have a "master" branch where you keep your main working project.